bobanetwork/boba_legacy/boba_documentation/developer/documentation.md

 description: How to format documentation correctly
 ---

-We use both .md files on `GitHub` as well as `GitBooks`. **Our goal is to have a single file display well in both systems**.
+**Our goal is to have a single .md file display well in both GitBook and GitHub**.
 To that end, we have to be careful about how we do things in the `.md` file.

+## Crazy GitBook things

+GitBook disregards the top level header (`# Title`) in the `.md` file and instead will give that page the title defined in the `SUMMARY.md` file that determines the GitBook table of contents and file menu.
+In general, top level headers are not that critical, so best leave them out of the `.md` file unless you want pages in GitBook to have 2 different titles at the top.

 ## Headers

 For all `.md` files, please a description header to the file:

 ```
 ---
 description: How to format documentation correctly
 ---

+# My Great Title <- do not do this unless you know what you are doing

+## Introduction

 ```

+Note that the header must be right at the top of the file to work.

 ## Links